Skip to main content

 Find a Lawyer

-False Accident Report Information
+What To Do About a False Accident Report

 When insurance companies evaluate a vehicle accident, they often look for the most detailed documents they can find.
 Police reports often fit that bill.
-But what can you do if you believe the police officer's report is inaccurate?
+But what can you do if you believe the police officer’s report is inaccurate?
+What if the other person made false claims to escape liability?

-Can You Appeal a Police Report?
+Can I Appeal a Police Report?

-When it comes to police reports, you can disagree with the officer who wrote the report and request that the officer change the report to include accurate information.
-The officer, however, usually has the final say.
-If they do not want to change their report, chances are the report will not be changed.
-In case the police report is being used in litigation, however, state law governing the rules of admissible evidence may preempt the police report or certain parts of it from being considered at all.
-For example, if a police report contains hearsay and no state law exceptions apply that would otherwise allow its admission, the hearsay may be found to be inadmissible for evidentiary purposes.
+In cases where the police report is used in litigation, however, state law governing the rules of admissible evidence may preempt the police report or certain parts of it from being considered at all.
+For example, a police report might contain hearsay.
+If no state law exceptions apply that would otherwise allow its admission, the hearsay may be found to be inadmissible for evidentiary purposes.

 Why Does a Police Report Matter?

-While a police report may be treated differently in litigation, it can significantly influence how an insurance company decides to respond to your car accident prior to the filing of any lawsuit; accordingly, it is worth your time to make sure the report is correct.
-If you think changes ought to be made to the police report, your success in having that information altered will depend largely on what type of information you want changed.
+While a police report may be treated differently in litigation, it can significantly influence how an insurance company decides to respond to your car accident or injury claim prior to the filing of any lawsuit.
+Insurance adjusters usually use the police report to evaluate each party’s liability.

 Was this helpful?